yWorks/yfiles-power-bi-integration-basic/README.md

 # Basic integration of yFiles for HTML in Power BI

 ![](./assets/SampleDashboard.png)
-This sample demonstrates how to get yFiles diagrams into a Power BI dashboard with dataset integration.
+This sample demonstrates how to get [yFiles diagrams](https://yworks.com/yfiles) into a [Power BI](https://powerbi.microsoft.com/) dashboard with dataset integration.
 It's a minimal integration without lots of customizations and editing features and should be a stepping stone for your particular use-case.
-All of the yFiles customizations and the full breadth of the yFiles API can be used inside PowerBI.
-Aside from a few PowerBI details, there is very little difference with respect to any other web development effort.
+All the [yFiles customizations](https://live.yworks.com/) and the full breadth of the [yFiles API](https://docs.yworks.com/yfileshtml/) can be used inside PowerBI.
+Aside from a few Power BI details, there is very little difference with respect to any other web development effort.

 The data required to build a graph should have at least a `FromId` and a `ToId` defining the edge endpoints.
 Other fields can optionally be used for edge and node labels.
 Since a Power BI report can be based on only one data table, it means that you can't have the incidence (edge definitions) and node data in separate tables.